 To stop the program, simply close the web page.
 You have successfully run your first HTML5 project.
 Through the development of this very simple project, you have familiarized yourself with the IDE environment.

  Note For debugging, we recommend the Chrome Developer tools.
-These tools can be access by typing Ctrl+Shift+I in the browser window when your project is running.
+These tools can be accessed by typing Ctrl+Shift+I in the browser window when your project is running.
 To find out more about these tools, please refer to https://developer.chrome.com/docs/devtools/.

 How to Use This Book